Data protection is not new.

 Consent of the data subject—lawful ground for processing

-Consent has historically been the preferred lawful ground for many commercial organisations, but those organisations should look again at the extent to which consent is relied on.
-This is because the GDPR raises the bar on what consent means and how it should be obtained, managed and recorded.
-Under the GDPR consent must be freely given (this precludes the ability to offer “opt-out” in many instances), it must be granular and should no longer be included in contracts of employment.
-Therefore, if you have historically relied on the consent in your contracts, the contract should be reviewed and new GDPR compliant consents obtained from staff.
+Consent has historically been the preferred lawful ground for many commercial organisations, but it should keep under review the extent to which it relies on consent.
+This is because the bar under the current data protection regime is fairly high in terms of what consent means and how it should be obtained, managed and recorded.
+It is now the case that consent must be freely given (this precludes the ability to offer “opt-out” in many instances), it must be granular and should no longer be included in contracts of employment.
+Therefore, those organisations that historically relied on the consent in its contracts were advised to review those contracts and obtain UK GDPR compliant consents from staff.

 Contractual performance—lawful ground for processing